junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/index.md

 ## Samples

-TRhere are several samples you can use to get started with MSAL Python.
+There are several samples you can use to get started with MSAL Python.

 - Samples from the [library repository](https://github.com/AzureAD/microsoft-authentication-library-for-python/blob/1.22.0/sample).
 These samples demonstrate the different configurations and auth flows that you implement using MSAL Python.
 - A single repository with [samples used in our documentation](https://github.com/Azure-Samples/ms-identity-docs-code-python).
 These samples have supporting documentation to help you build and replicate them from scratch.